-Interest rate shocks applied are as follows: (a) a parallel movement of plus or minus 100 basis points (bps) in all yield curves; and (b)a parallel movement of plus or minus 200 basis points (bps) in all yield curves; .
+Interest rate shocks applied are as follows: (a) a parallel movement of plus or minus 100 basis points (bps) in all yield curves; and (b) a parallel movement of plus or minus 200 basis points (bps) in all yield curves.
 Assuming no management actions, a series of such rises and declines would increase (decrease) planned net interest income of the Parent Company and HSBC Savings Bank.
-This exercise is currently being done quarterly but will be completed monthly starting March 2020.
+This exercise is being done monthly.

 The interest rate sensitivities are based on simplified scenarios.
 It represents the effect of the pro-forma movements in net interest income based on the projected yield curve scenarios and the Group's and the Parent Company's current interest rate risk profile.
-This effect, however, does not incorporate actions that would be taken by the Balance Sheet Management (BSM) or in the business units to mitigate the impact of this interest rate risk.
-In reality, BSM proactively seeks to change the interest rate risk profile to minimize losses and optimize net revenues.
+This effect, however, does not incorporate actions that would be taken by Markets Treasury (MKTY) or the business units to mitigate the impact of this interest rate risk.
+In reality, MKTY proactively seeks to change the interest rate risk profile to minimize losses and optimize net revenues.
 The projections also assume that interest rates of all maturities move by the same amount and, therefore, do not reflect the potential impact on net interest income of some rates changing while others remain unchanged.
 The projections take account of the anticipated net interest income impact of rate change differences between interbank interest rates and interest rates linked to other bases (such as BSP rates or product rates over which the entity has discretion in terms of the timing and extent of rate changes).
 The projections make other simplifying assumptions too, including static balance sheet.
 The impact to net income and equity is equivalent to the impact to net interest income.